MTM6330-F18/Final-G5/README.md

 nav#4 professor list page (with 3 more detailed pages in drop down menu) </br>
           -dropdown#1information page for Robert L. McKenney,  </br>
           -dropdown#2information page for Michael Alan Eisenbraun, </br>
           -dropdown#3information page for Hussein Tayran</br>

+we use bootstrap to create the navigation and jquary for

-Everyone in our team have her own branch and worked on her own branch.
-But when we started merge the branch, we got some problems and may merge in the wrong way, after research now we merged correctly. </br>
+Everyone in our team worked on her own branch.
+But when we started merge the branch, we got some problems and may merge in the wrong way, after research we have merged correctly now. </br>
-After every member pushed her part to github,the team leader have organized the code to make it more readable and clean.
+After every member pushed her part to github,the team leader has organized the code to make it more readable and clean, and  other team members help to do the user testing to check the problems of the website, so we can correct it in time.

 Reference:</br>
-Overview banner page from home page of IMD Algonquin college: https://www.algonquincollege.com/mediaanddesign/program/interactive-media-design/ </br>
+The banner image of overview page - we got it from home page of IMD Algonquin college: https://www.algonquincollege.com/mediaanddesign/program/interactive-media-design/ </br>
 All other images we got from royalty free website : https://pixabay.com/